danog/MadelineProtoDocs/old_docs/API_docs_v82/constructors/inputMessageEntityMentionName.md

 ---
 title: inputMessageEntityMentionName
-description: Message entity mention name
+description: Message entity that can be used to create a user [user mention](https://t.me/test): received mentions use the [messageEntityMentionName](../constructors/messageEntityMentionName.md) constructor, instead.
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: inputMessageEntityMentionName